From Invisible to Successful – A Design Story

 Continual testing of prototypes and integration of these findings can help us reach optimal solutions.
 Focusing on user needs and defining the level of their motivation can teach us how the product can be helpful to the users and can help us determine where the user stands in the Hierarchy of Needs.
 Using these insights we can overcome the challenges that come with creating designs that appeal to their target audience.

 All the aforementioned methods aim to help designers learn how to use the experience and the feelings of the people and integrate them into useful digital solutions.
 Design Thinking can make these intelligent solutions improve the human condition.
-Moreover, good practices and carefully chosen methodologies are the key to successful products which can easily and continually adapt to human experience.
+Moreover, good practices and carefully chosen methodologies are the keys to successful products which can easily and continually adapt to the human experience.